she-code-africa/SCAMP-Cohort4-Technical-assessment/intermediate/datasci.md

 - Create a repository on Github called ``SCAMP Assessment``

-- Given the dataset and details at - [Dataset](intermediate/datasci.md)
+- Download the dataset at [Dataset](/intermediate/dataset.csv)

-visualize;
+- Given the dataset and details visualize;
 1. The best selling books of the decade.
 2. The percentage of fiction to non-fiction.